Examples:Girls Raised as Boys

 - Chiyomaru/Kiyone in Genzo.
 Princess Kiku is a variation: while her gender wasn't concealed at all, her father raised her like a boy and a warrior in order to defeat Yasuke and the Yamiganemaru.

 - Shintarou Inoue in Sumomomo Momomo, and it's not entirely clear if this happened because the head of the clans that the Inoue clan were aligned with had to be male to fit into an Arranged Marriage, if it's because Shintarou's dad is an Unknown Rival to the main character's dad, and Shintarou's dad wants revenge by proxy, or if it's because the character's dad is just a bit crazy.

 - Julius from Orpheus no Mado, by Riyoko Ikeda from Rose of Versailles.
-She knows she's a girl, but has been forcibly raised as a boy by her Big Screwed-Up Family as a condition to be considered as a worthy inheritor.
+She's a girl forcibly raised as a boy by her Big Screwed-Up Family as a condition to be considered as a worthy inheritor.
 Julius desperately wants to live her life as she sees fit, though, and both her hate for her cruel relatives and her love for her friends and her much abused mom drives her to a massively tragic life.

 - Kugayama in Beelzebub.
 This is because only males were allowed to inherit the family fortune, and therefore she was raised as a male.
 However, when she ended up falling in love with her best friend, Himekawa, her feminine desires ended up conflicting with her masculine upbringing, and caused her a great deal of emotional turmoil.
 To remedy this, her grandfather made an Arranged Marriage between the two for when they were older, so that she could freely be female.
 However, she never had the guts to tell Himekawa about it or her true gender.
 Years later, after she betrayed years before in spite of still being in love with him, the truth finally comes out and Himekawa still has no idea how to react to all this.